bcgsc/xmatchview/v1.2/README.md

 ### USAGE
 ---------------
 <pre>
-Usage: ['xmatchview.py'] v1.0
+Usage: ['./xmatchview.py'] v1.2.0
 -x alignment file (cross_match .rep or Pairwise mApping Format .paf) -s reference genome fasta file
 -q query contig/genome fasta file
--e reference features (eg. exons) coordinates tsv file (start end *) - optional -y query features (eg. exons) coordinates tsv file (start end *) - optional -m mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b length (bp) of similarity block to display
+-e reference features (eg. exons) coordinates, GFF tsv file - optional -y query features (eg. exons) coordinates, GFF tsv file - optional -m mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b length (bp) of similarity block to display
--c scale (pixel to basepair scale, for displaying the image) -r leap (bp) to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -l=50)
+-c scale (pixel to basepair scale, for displaying the image) -r leap (bp) to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -r=50)
 -a alpha value, from 0 (transparent) to 255 (solid, default) -f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.
 -p full path to the directory with fonts on your system (please refer to the documentation for fonts used)
+* Files for the -s and -q options must correspond to fasta files used to run cross_match

-Usage: ['xmatchview-conifer.py'] v1.0
+Usage: ['./xmatchview-conifer.py'] v1.2.0
 -x alignment file (cross_match .rep or Pairwise mApping Format .paf) -s reference genome fasta file
 -q query contig/genome fasta file
--e reference features (eg. exons) coordinates tsv file (start end *) - optional -y query features (eg. exons) coordinates tsv file (start end *) - optional -m maximum mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b minimum length (bp) of similarity block to display -c scale (pixel to basepair scale, for displaying the image) -r basepair length leap to evaluate repeat frequency (smaller numbers will increase the resolution, but will affect drastically the run time.  recommended -r=50)
--l label for the tree trunk (6 characters or less for best result) -a alpha value, from 0 (transparent) to 255 (solid, default) -f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.
+-e reference features (eg. exons) coordinates, GFF tsv file - optional -y query features (eg. exons) coordinates, GFF tsv file - optional -m maximum mismatch threshold (e.g. -m 10 allows representation of repeats having up to 10% mismatch -b minimum length (bp) of similarity block to display -c scale (pixel to basepair scale, for displaying the image) -l label for the tree trunk (6 characters or less for best result) -a alpha value, from 0 (transparent) to 255 (solid, default) -f output image file format (png, tiff, jpeg, or gif) NOTE: the png and tiff are better.
 -p full path to the directory with fonts on your system (please refer to the documentation for fonts used)
+* Files for the -s and -q options must correspond to fasta files used to run cross_match

-Note: Files for the -s and -q options must correspond to fasta files used to run cross_match
+Note: Files for the -s and -q options must correspond to fasta files used to run cross_match or minimap2.
+Those files should each contain a single, non-justified, sequence (no line breaks).

+fasta file format:

+>yourSequence
+AATAGCAGCTACGACGACGCAGCGCGACGTTTCATCAA...AATACAGACGCGACGACGCAGCATCATCGAGAC

-* A third column may be used to specify the color of a feature (default feature color is yellow or black, for xmatchview and xmatchview-conifer, respectively).
+* A 10th column may be added to the GFF files supplied via -e/-y to specify the color of a feature (default feature color is yellow or black, for xmatchview and xmatchview-conifer, respectively).
 Users may specify any of these color names: yellow, blue, cyan, green, lime, red, sarin, forest, dirtyred, dirtyyellow, grey, lightgrey, orange, beige, black, white.
+Examples of .gff files are provided in the accompanied ./test folder

 </pre>
 Users can control whether to show the position of sequence features on the reference and query (*-e* and *-y* options), show co-linear blocks of a certain length (*-b* option) when their mismatch rates are below a threshold (*-m* option).
 The histogram is generated by moving a sliding window with a step length (*-r* recommended between 10-50).
 The color space in xmatchview is RGBA and the alpha channel is used for visualizing the relationship between co-linear blocks (*-a* option, transparent to solid, 0 to 255).

 ### RUNNING THE cross_match/xmatchview/xmatchview-conifer PIPELINES